-There are more myths about motorcycle safety than there are walnuts in the Central Valley of California.
+There are more myths about motorcycle safety than there are walnuts in the Central Valley of Florida.
 Well, maybe not that many, but myths are dangerous because when people follow them they can lead to serious injuries and even death.
 Let’s dispel the myths and focus on reality.

 A few common myths are: